refraction-networking/gotapdance/README.md

     * [Golang Bindings](proxybind)

-  * [Pure Golang cross-platform GUI](gui) – ugly, but the same code compiles virtually everywhere (tested on Ubuntu and Android, but supposed to work on iOS and Windows PC as well)
+  * [Pure Golang cross-platform GUI](gui) – ugly, not maintaed, lives as PoC.
+This code compiles virtually everywhere (tested on Ubuntu and Android, but supposed to work on iOS and Windows PC as well)

 # Usage
 After one of the above clients is built and launched, it will start listening for requests on port 10500.